-Welcome to the second in our series introducing you to our team: the Ten of Clubs Collective.
+Welcome to the second in our series introducing you to each of us: the Ten of Clubs Collective.

-You’ll learn about what each of us does, what inspires us, our likes and dislikes, our proudest achievements, and other juicy titbits.
+You’ll learn about what each of us does, what inspires us, our likes and dislikes, and other moist titbits.
+Enjoy!

 Please introduce yourself.